DTVMStack/DTVM_CppSDK/CONTRIBUTING.md

 Thank you for considering contributing to DTVM_CppSDK!
 This document provides guidelines and instructions for contributing to this project.

-## Contributor License Agreement

-Before contributing to this project, please read and agree to our [Contributor License Agreement (CLA)](CLA.md).
-All contributors must accept the terms of this agreement before their contributions can be accepted.

 ## Code of Conduct

 Please be respectful and considerate of others when contributing to this project.